 Notice throughout Jesus’ life in the new testament, He never judged or corrected unsaved individuals.
-He always approached them with grace, peace and love.
-But, Jesus treated people who claimed to be one of His followers (Christians) very different.
+He always approached them with grace, peace, and love.
+But, Jesus treated people who claimed to be one of His followers (Christians) very differently.

 As believers, it is our job to encourage and disciple other believers.
 It is our job to step into fully following God and encouraging those within our sphere of influence to do the same.

 I’ve noticed something about Christians these days.
 Many of us are simply ignoring (or tolerating) actions from other “Christians” who are living or acting contrary to the word of God; just to keep the peace.
 Christians that are blatantly living in sin are not receiving any sort of loving correction or accountability from other Christians.
 The sinful parts of their lifestyle is simply ignored.

 This is not what God has called us to do!

 It is our duty to hold our brothers and sisters in Christ accountable.
 We need to stand up for the things that we know to be biblically sound.
 Just because your area of influence within the body of Christ is happy and comfortable doesn’t mean that it’s living in a Godly way.

 Those who are peacemakers will plant seeds of peace and reap a harvest of righteousness. – James 3:18 NIV